jasekz/laradrop/README.md

 A demo of the system can be found at http://laradrop.elegrit.com.

 ## Quick Start
-No patience and just want to see some results?
-I'm the same way.
 Here's an 4 step process to get a fully functional demo, similar to http://laradrop.elegrit.com.

 1)  Follow the **Installation**  instructions below.